jeremyfrancis/Firestore-Data-Export-Migration-Tool/README.md

 ---
 ### This is a fullstack (React-NodeJs-Firestore) tool created to move your data from multiple firebase projects with same collection names to a single project with merged data.

 ### _Problem_ : I have a lot of separate firebase projects for one product/app.
-I wish there was a way to merge all those separate firestore collection data into one ?
+I wish there was a way to merge all those separate firestore collection data into one separate project?
 #### Example:
 Project A: